MyBitFoundation/MyBit-Tokens.dao/README.md

 ### Adding Voting
 The voting app requires the following initialization parameters:
- - minime token: address of a minime token
+ - MiniMe Token: address of the voting token
- - support required percentage: Percentage of yeas in casted votes for a vote to succeed (expressed as a percentage of 10^18; eg. 10^16 = 1%, 10^18 = 100%)
+ - Support Required Percentage: Percentage of yeas in casted votes for a vote to succeed (expressed as a percentage of 10^18; eg. 10^16 = 1%, 10^18 = 100%)
- - min accept quorum: Percentage of yeas in total possible votes for a vote to succeed (expressed as a percentage of 10^18; eg. 10^16 = 1%, 10^18 = 100%)
+ - Min Accept Quorum: Percentage of yeas in total possible votes for a vote to succeed (expressed as a percentage of 10^18; eg. 10^16 = 1%, 10^18 = 100%)
- - vote time: Seconds that a vote will be open for token holders to vote (unless enough yeas or nays have been cast to make an early decision)
+ - Vote Time: Seconds that a vote will be open for token holders to vote (unless enough yeas or nays have been cast to make an early decision)

  For MyBit's Rinkeby DAO we require a support of 50% + 1, a minimum quorum of 25% and a voting period of 2 days so we do the following command:
  ```sh